NickMcConnell/FAangband/docs/guide.rst

 On Bad Luck
 -----------

-This is rule number one of Angband: don't take unnecessary risks.
-If you take enough low-probability chances of death, you'll never survive to fight Sauron.
+This is rule number one of FAangband: don't take unnecessary risks.
+If you take enough low-probability chances of death, you'll never survive to fight Morgoth.
 Such deaths are generally called 'stupid', but that's not always accurate.
 Sometimes it's just bad luck.
 But given enough chances, you are guaranteed to receive it.
 It's the trick to extremely fast dives: the fewer moves you make,